 Disclaimer.
-I’ve been compensated for my post with product, but the opinions expressed here are 100% my own.
+I’ve been compensated for my post with a product, but the opinions expressed here are 100% my own.
 This a sponsored post written by me on behalf of Journey To Health With Karen.

-I’ve briefly wrote about the weight loss and healthy habits in the Optavia Program.
+I’ve briefly written about the weight loss and healthy habits in the Optavia Program.
 This post, I want to write about the lean and green part.
 The lean and green part of the program is pretty self-explanatory: Eat a lean protein (fish, chicken, turkey, etc) and a green (vegetable).
 The pamphlet included in the 5&1 kit you get when you join breaks down the different options.
-What I like most about it is seeing how many different ways I can make my chicken or fish as those are 2 of my go to meat choices.
+What I like most about it is seeing how many different ways I can make my chicken or fish as those are 2 of my go-to meat choices.

 I like to have four of my five fuelings before dinner.
 Now, this is not a set rule.
 You can have your lean and green for breakfast, lunch or dinner.
 I prefer to have my lean and green at dinner, with my wife.
 That way, I’m not making her a separate meal, and my meal.
 She’s enjoyed the meals I’ve prepared anyways, so it’s a win-win!
 She has especially enjoyed a spin on the one meal we tried with eggs (which did not go over with her well) so we have substituted chicken for the eggs and she has compared it to a fancy chicken dish.